Skip to product information

 • Black represents the people and the struggles they endure.

-All jewelry is crafted by women of the Maasai tribe in rural Kenya.
-Fair Trade.
+All jewelry is crafted by women of the Maasai tribe in rural Kenya and Fair Trade imported.

 About the Artisans